MestreALMO/Animated-Collapsibles-in-React/README.md

 ## Usage

-Here is a area to explain how the project works.
-In this case is a project to accelerate other projects.
+The project has some bars the intetion is the when clicked on they open a text message with a animation and if clicked again it shall close the text also with a animation.

 <p align="center">
   <img src="https://github.com/MestreALMO/ReactJS-with-TypeScript-Template/blob/master/_README.md/app.gif?raw=true" />